The End Table Makeover

 Did you know that you can spray milk paint?

 I know, I know, I’m probably the only one who had no clue that you can.
 But now that I’ve heard that it can be done, it makes complete sense.
+Soo next time around I’m going to spray it!

 Quick note: My sprayer is my most favorite painting tool!
-Learn all about the Best HVLP Paint Sprayers for Furniture here.
+Learn all about the best HVLP paint sprayers for furniture here.

+As always, I made sure to prep the piece for paint.
 You can find out more about how to prepare furniture for paint here.

 For this makeover though, I used Old Barn Milk Paint’s Silhouette which is a really pretty deep black.
 I used my favorite painting sponge to “brush” it on, so I wouldn’t get brush marks.

-Read this post to learn more about How to Paint Furniture Without Brush Marks!
+Read this post to learn more about how to paint furniture without brush marks!

 Guys.
 I’m not kidding when I say that I really only needed one coat of paint.